coreos/etcd-operator/README.md

 pod "etcd-cluster-0001" deleted
 ```

-Then restart etcd controller.
+Then restart the etcd controller.
 It should automatically recover itself.
 It also recovers the etcd cluster!

 ```bash
 $ kubectl create -f example/etcd-cluster.yaml